Snippets API Overview

 Snippets aren't intended to interact directly with Square APIs.
 To integrate with orders, customers, or other Square features, your application can call Square APIs and then call

 If your application sends a high number of calls to Square APIs in a short period of time, you should make sure to handle potential rate limiting errors.
 For more information, see RATE_LIMIT_ERROR.

 Sign in with their Square account.
-For information about using the OAuth API to obtain an access token, see Connect your Application to a Seller's Account Using OAuth.
+For information about using the OAuth API to obtain an access token, see OAuth API Overview.